How to Use Open Innovation Challenges to Your Advantage

 • Motivation - Concepts grow and change over time, making the innovation process a nonlinear (and sometimes confusing) timeline.
 Tracking the progression of your innovation efforts and making that progression visible to every team member ensures that employees will remain engaged, active, and thoughtful throughout the entire process.

-In short, innovation leaders should prioritize clarifying the innovation timeline for each organization member.
-At rready, we accomplish this by providing each employee with a KICKBOX innovation kit.
-It contains a roadmap describing each stage of the innovation process, making it easier to follow than a set of IKEA instructions.
+In short, innovation leaders should prioritize clarifying the innovation timeline for each organization member. rready's KICKBOX Intrapreneurship program for example, contains a roadmap describing each stage of the innovation process, making it easier to follow than a set of IKEA instructions.
 Unfortunately, it doesn’t come with the Swedish meatballs, but we’re working something out.

 Modern businesses rely on a portfolio of software and applications, especially at the enterprise level.
 But, aside from organizing ideas and action items, the right technology can also facilitate collaboration and scalability.
 Sometimes, companies looking to prioritize innovation create their own platform to support their efforts.